tgvaughan/PhyloTools/README.md

 PhyloTools
 ==========

-A handful of python scripts I occasionally use to do simple things with trees/networks.
+A handful of python (originally 2, now converging to 3) scripts I occasionally use to do simple things with trees/networks.

 ## PhyloPaint